 About Zoë:

 In a 150 year-old synagogue in Satu Mare, Romania, Zoë Aqua felt an inexplicable at-home-ness.
 The vaulted ceilings were painted with stars and every note pouring from her violin was bathed in heavenly reverb.
-An enthusiastic audience came out to hear her play the forgotten music of the Jewish people that populated the city before WWII, assimilation and emigration broke the chain of cultural transmission.
+An enthusiastic audience came out to hear her play compositions inspired by the lost music of the Jewish people that populated the city before WWII, assimilation and emigration broke the chain of cultural transmission.
 From 2021-2023, Aqua lived in Romania doing ethnographic research on a Fulbright grant to study Transylvanian folk music.
-Her performances in two venerable synagogues appear on her forthcoming live album, In a Sea of Stars, due out in Spring 2025.
+Her performances in two venerable synagogues appear on her forthcoming live album, In a Sea of Stars, due out in Summer 2025.
 It’s a collaboration with three musicians from the folk revival scene in Cluj.

 The Transylvanian fiddle sounds like the countryside looks — wild, raw and earthy.
 Every region has its own hyper-local style.
 In Mezőség, for instance, the powerhouse string bands emit a tidal wave of sound with hardcore melodies underpinned by purely major chords.
 In Szék, Aqua learned to play the brácsa (a flat-bridged viola) from a shepherd with 780 sheep, 5 goats and 4 dogs, which he used to scare away bears and ward off local thieves.
 In Maramureș, a rural region in the northern mountains, Aqua travelled the rutted roads full of horse carts and tractors to meet homesteading musicians whose minor modes and slow slides had traces of the kind of Jewish music prevalent there before the war.